vanatteveldt/gesis-topic-models/README.md

 This page will be used to distribute the slides, handouts, and other materials for this course.

+All material is free to re-use under the [CC-BY](LICENSE.md) license.

 ## Useful links

 + [R for Data Science](https://r4ds.had.co.nz) - A free online book on data analysis in R